Signature: Portugal & the Azores Islands - 14 Days

 Ponta Delgada

-Shifting focus to the surrounding waters of the Azores, meet and engage with a marine biologist who will share insights into conservation and offer insights into the history of whaling in the islands.
+Shifting focus to the surrounding waters of the Azores, meet with a marine biologist who will share insights into conservation and offer insights into the history of whaling in the islands.
 Next, set off in a private boat in search of resident sperm whales and depending on the season other migratory species like blue, fin and sei whales.
 Experience a truly thrilling marine encounter while gaining a unique and beautiful perspective of the islands from the water.
 Continue to a local craft cooperative working to rehabilitate individuals who have faced life challenges, learning about their work and meeting some members.
 The day concludes with a farewell dinner to celebrate the final night in the islands.

 • Day 14